 Adherence to their equality and diversity principles is built into their performance monitoring and management.

 They state: “Any groups or individuals contravening this equality and diversity policy will be subject to disciplinary procedures and patronage and support will be reviewed.”
 That is, it is possible to be excluded and not tolerated even under an inclusion and tolerance policy.
 This happens because the words have meanings more limited than they first appear.

 They have diversity and inclusion champions.
 I guess you could call these a type of activist, or guardians, within the Diversity Ideology.

-An example of an ideology rewriting history to justify their beliefs, see .
+For an example of an ideology rewriting history to justify its beliefs, see .

 International Affairs: Creating an Inclusive Society: Practical Strategies to Promote Social Integration.
 The United Nations Department of Economic and Social Affairs

 An example of elements of the Diversity Ideology, in the context of combating world poverty, but without reference to sexual diversity.
 In this form, it is far less controversial.
 But its roots are humanist, and as it thus has no religious text to justify its stance, it develops its own ideological position as a substitute.

 Words are often used to fight battles of beliefs and ideology within Christianity, leading to more and more refined definitions of those words.
 Consider trinity, real presence, justification, inerrancy, and baptism with the Spirit.
 I could go on!
 Sometimes the battle is about subtly changing the meaning of the word so that it can end up meaning something different to the original.
 Sometimes the word represents a real divide in beliefs, sometimes they are an excuse for division over other issues.